smtiitm/Fastspeech2_HS/README.md

 # Latest Fastspeech2 Model using Hybrid Segmentation (HS)

 This repository branch contains new and high quality Fastspeech2 Model for Indian languages implemented using the Hybrid Segmentation (HS) for speech synthesis.
-The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech..
+The models are capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.

+NOTE: The main branch became large in size and underwent changes in the inference and preprocessing scripts, necessitating the creation of a separate branch.
+Training information and the script will be shared after further optimization and footprint reduction.

 Clone this branch using the command: